praveenreddy945/kubernetes-cluster-setup-using-kubespray/README.md

 ## SetUp

-* 3 CentOs Machines (2GB RAM)

-  3 Cluster Node  (node1,node2,node3) and one of the node will also work as ansible-master let say (node1)
+* Create 3 CentOs Machines node1,node2,node3 with 2GB RAM each.
+One of the node here will also work as ansible-master let say (node1)

 * Login to Ansible Master Machine (node1)